Kotti/Kotti/docs/developing/basic/configuration.rst

 pyramid.includes
 ````````````````

-``pyramid.includes`` defines a list of hooks that will be called when
-your Kotti app starts up.
-This gives the opportunity to third party
+``pyramid.includes`` defines a list of hooks that will be called when your Kotti app starts up.
-packages to add registrations to the *Pyramid Configurator API* in
-order to configure views and more.
+This gives the opportunity to third party packages to add registrations to the *Pyramid Configurator API* in order to configure views and more.

 Here's an example.
-Let's install the `kotti_twitter`_ extension and
-add a Twitter profile widget to the right column of all pages.
-First
+Let's install the `kotti_twitter`_ extension and add a Twitter profile widget to the right column of all pages.
-we install the package from PyPI:
+First we install the package from PyPI:

 .. code-block:: bash

   bin/pip install kotti_twitter

-Then we activate the add-on in our site by editing the
-``pyramid.includes`` setting in the ``[app:kotti]`` section of our INI
-file.
-(If a line with ``pyramid.includes`` does not exist, add it.)
+Then we activate the add-on in our site by editing the ``pyramid.includes`` setting in the ``[app:kotti]`` section of our INI file (if a line with ``pyramid.includes`` does not exist, add it).

 .. code-block:: ini

   pyramid.includes = kotti_twitter.include_profile_widget

-kotti_twitter also asks us to configure the Twitter widget itself, so
-we add some more lines right where we were:
+kotti_twitter also asks us to configure the Twitter widget itself, so we add some more lines right where we were:

 .. code-block:: ini

   kotti_twitter.profile_widget.user = dnouri
   kotti_twitter.profile_widget.loop = true

 The order in which the includes are listed matters.
-For example, when
-you add two slots on the right hand side, the order in which you list
-them in ``pyramid.includes`` will control the order in which they will
+For example, when you add two slots on the right hand side, the order in which you list them in ``pyramid.includes`` will control the order in which they will appear.
-appear.
-As an example, here's a configuration with which the search
-widget will be displayed above the profile widget:
+As an example, here's a configuration with which the search widget will be displayed above the profile widget:

 .. code-block:: ini